How COVID vaccinations are being organized in the St. Louis region

-Dr. Alex Garza, incident commander of the St. Louis Metropolitan Pandemic Task Force explained there are now 3.2 million Missourians eligible for the vaccine between Phase 1A, Phase 1B- Tier 1, and Phase 1B-Tier 2.
-However, Missouri only received 495,000 doses so far.
+Dr. Alex Garza, incident commander of the St. Louis Metropolitan Pandemic Task Force, explained there are now 3.2 million Missourians eligible for the vaccine between Phase 1A, Phase 1B- Tier 1, and Phase 1B-Tier 2.
+However, Missouri has only received 495,000 doses so far.

 Dr. Garza said the local health care systems and public health departments collectively have the goal to quickly and efficiently vaccinate residents.